We want to work together with you so that you receive the best healthcare possible.

-To be made aware of the choices you have for your treatment, including the benefits and risks involved.
-(Note, in medical emergencies this may not always be possible).
+to be made aware of the choices you have for your treatment, including the benefits and risks involved.
+(In medical emergencies this may not always be possible)

 For printable PDF versions of Your Rights patient brochures click below: